 Medical studies in English in PaviaRead all reviews and add yours!

 The International medical course of Pavia is the first of its kind in Italy.
-The so called “Harvey course” was developed based on more than 500 years of experience of teaching the science and art of Medicine.
+The so-called “Harvey course” was developed based on more than 500 years of experience teaching the science and art of Medicine.
 Pavia is a famous University-city, located 40km away from Milan.
-Virtuality any Italian has heard of this top ranking Uni and can confirm it’s heritage.
-The study material is based on the latest editions of internationally recognized English medical books, which are used by medical students in UK and US.
-The lectures, exams and other activities are held entirely in English.
-The degree that the student acquires opens the doors to specialization and practice in whole European Union and beyond.
-The teaching Professors of the English Medical Course are scientists and clinicians that are actively involved in the latest developments in their field and review the course material continuously to deliver the most up to date knowledge in the subject.
+Virtuality any Italian has heard of this top-ranking Uni and can confirm its heritage.
+The study material is based on the latest editions of internationally recognized English medical books, which are used by medical students in the UK and US.
+The lectures, exams, and other activities are held entirely in English.
+The degree that the student acquires opens the doors to specialization and practice in the whole European Union and beyond.
+The teaching Professors of the English Medical Course are scientists and clinicians that are actively involved in the latest developments in their field and review the course material continuously to deliver the most up-to-date knowledge in the subject.
 Notions, that at times are so cutting-edge that they not yet made their way to the textbooks.
-Most of the professors had an experience of teaching or research in English speaking countries, the brightest example of which is Prof. Gherardi an Immunology/Pathology course professor of Pavia with 20+ years of experience of teaching in Cambridge University (UK).
+Most of the professors had experience of teaching or research in English-speaking countries, the brightest example of which is Prof. Gherardi an Immunology/Pathology course professor of Pavia with 20+ years of experience of teaching in Cambridge University (UK).

 The University of Pavia

-Many historical figures have studied and taught in University of Pavia.
+Many historical figures have studied and taught at the University of Pavia.
 Among whom you can find:

 - Albert Einstein has written his first scientific work in Pavia (“The Investigation of the State of Aether in Magnetic Fields” 1895) and even when he moved out he continued to express his love and nostalgia to the city – “..An die shoene brueke in Pavia ich habe oft gedacht..” – I have often thought about the beautiful bridge in Pavia (from Enistein letter 1947)

-- Leonardo da Vinci has dissected human corps in Pavia, probably provided by the hospital of San Matteo to study the cerebral ventricles, fetus muscles ecc.
+- Leonardo da Vinci has dissected human corps in Pavia, probably provided by the hospital of San Matteo to study the cerebral ventricles, fetus muscles, etc.

-- C. Golgi after whom are named the Golgi Apparatus in the cells, the Golgi nerve staining method, Golgi tendon organ in the muscle and many other discoveries worked extensively in Pavia and brought a lot of international recognition and publicity to Pavia as a bio-medical frontier.
+- C. Golgi after whom is named the Golgi Apparatus in the cells, the Golgi nerve staining method, Golgi tendon organ in the muscle, and many other discoveries worked extensively in Pavia and brought a lot of international recognition and publicity to Pavia as a bio-medical frontier.